-Prepare the pomegranate by halving and knocking out the seed with the back of a spoons.
+3. Prepare the pomegranate by halving and knocking out the seed with the back of a spoon.

-Cut the apple into thins and mix with the kale, lemon, cranberries, parsely and cooked freekeh.
+4. Cut the apple into thins and mix with the kale, lemon, cranberries, parsley and cooked freekeh.

-Crumble feta over the top, dress with watercress and a light olive oil.
+6. Crumble feta over the top, dress with watercress and light olive oil.